 Our mission is to foster awareness and education to prevent suicide in the Great Lakes Bay Region and offer support for those who have lost a loved one to suicide.

 When someone we love dies by suicide, our world is turned upside down.
 Traumatic loss can leave us feeling alone and lost, and sometimes just knowing that there are others out there who have survived this experience can be comforting.

 Facilitated by peers and professionals, Barb Smith Suicide Resource and Response Network offers a safe and comfortable place to meet others who understand and can offer support, strength, and hope.
 In addition to support, our group offers the community a lending library, trainings, resources, and referrals.

-The Barb Smith Suicide Resource and Response Network support group meets the 1st and 3rd Thursday of each month from 7:00 PM – 8:30 PM.
+Starting July 1, 2019 The Barb Smith Suicide Resource and Response Network support group meets the 1st and 3rd Tuesday of each month from 7:00 PM – 8:30 PM.

 We are located at:

 Saginaw, MI 48602